Category: music

 Media Monitor: RNZ reports firefighters return to wildfire

-Radio New Zealand is reporting that firefighters have returned to Tongariro National Park to battle an out-of-control wildfire.
-RNZ said the large fire had triggered evacuations of trampers and caused the closure of a nearby highway.
+Radio New Zealand reports that firefighters have returned to Tongariro National Park after a large fire triggered evacuations and a highway closure.

 SportEntertainmentWeatherDisastersTransportationSocial IssuesClimate ChangeMusicDigital and Print PublishingGeneral Weather RNZTongariro National ParkfirefighterswildfireevacuationshighwayRNZ News